Davis v. County School Board of Prince Edward County: Background

 In response, on April 23, 1951, a 16-year-old student named Barbara Rose Johns, who was the niece of Vernon Johns, the famous black Baptist preacher and civil rights leader, covertly organized a student general strike.
 She forged notes to teachers telling them to bring their students to the auditorium for a special announcement.
 When the school's students showed up, Johns took the stage and persuaded the school to strike to protest poor school conditions.
 Over 450 walked out and marched to the homes of members of the school board, who refused to see them and instead threatened them with expulsions.
 This led to a two-week protest from students.

-The headmaster was told over the phone that the police were about to arrest two of his students at the bus station.
+Meanwhile the headmaster had been told over the phone that the police were about to arrest two of his students at the bus station.
 He failed to recognize this call as a ruse, so he went to town.
-Only thereafter were notes calling to a special assembly delivered to the classroom.
+Only thereafter were the notes calling the special assembly delivered to the classrooms.
 When the headmaster returned, he tried to talk the students out of striking, but they refused.

-Some classes were held in "three temporary tar-paper shacks" built to house the overflow at the school.
-It was so cold during the winter that teachers and students had to keep their coats on.
-The school's bus is said to be hand-me-down from the white school, and was driven by the history teacher.
+Led by Johns, the students requested help from the NAACP's Special Counsel for the Southeastern Region of the United States.
+The NAACP lawyers agreed to represent the students in court, if the students would agree to seek an end to school segregation altogether and an overturning of the "separate but equal" judicial doctrine that had been established by Plessy vs. Ferguson and had allowed for educational segregation over the last sixty years, rather than merely suing for new, improved school facilities.
+After some consideration, the students agreed to this.